 A money line is a $100 increment on a likelihood of an event.
 The more something is favored to occur, the higher the negative moneyline and vice versa.
 A line set at -200 would pay $100 on a $200 wager while a +200 underdog returns $200 on $100.

 The table below shows a number of online sports betting sites that offer moneyline betting.
 Which will you choose?

 |#5||100% Sign Up Offer up to $250||REVIEW||VISIT SITE!|

 Bet money lines when you are not sold on the point spread odds

-Let’s say you are a Miami Heat fan and are extremely confident they will beat the New York Knicks in an upcoming NBA playoff game, but you aren’t so sure that the Heat will cover the spread as 9-point favorites.
-There’s little doubt that LeBron James and Co. will win the game at home but certainly possible that a big game from New York’s Carmelo Anthony keeps the Knicks close and within 9 points at the end.
-NBA games are notorious for big underdogs covering at the end thanks to garbage points when the leading team lets up.
+Let’s say you are a Miami Heat fan and are extremely confident they will beat the New York Knicks in an upcoming NBA playoff game, but you aren’t so sure that the Heat will cover the spread as 9-point favorites (this means Heat have to win by more than 9 points in order for the spread to be met and your bet to be paid out.)
+There’s little doubt that the Heat will win the game at home, but certainly possible that a big game from New York’s players could keep the Knicks close and within 9 points at the end of the fourth quarter.
+NBA games are notorious for big underdogs covering at the end of a game thanks to points given up easily when the leading team lets their foot off the gas.

 The best betting option here on Miami wouldn’t be the spread but instead on the moneyline.
 The biggest positive for this wager is that it doesn’t matter at all how much the Heat would win the game by.
 However, the bigger a favorite a team is on the spread, the more you would have to spend on the moneyline to win your $100.
 So in this example, the Heat could be -285 favorites.
 That would mean spending $285 to win $100 back.
 The bigger a team is an underdog on the money line, the more the bet returns.